 Whether it be a traditional or flavoured green tea the trick is not to over-brew it.
-Brewing it for too long or using water that has just boiled will often result in a bitter tasting green tea that is not enjoyable.
+Brewing it for too long or using water that has just boiled will often result in a bitter-tasting green tea that is not enjoyable.
 Many people make this mistake and are turned off green tea as a result.
 But when made properly, green tea is a truly lovely and refreshing beverage that can be enjoyed any time of the day.
 Here are some tips on how to make the best cuppa!

 It is best to brew filtered water but this is not essential.
-Water used should be below boiling point at about 80°C. If you don’t have a temperature-controlled kettle, turn your kettle off before it reaches boiling point and allow it to sit for a minute before pouring.
+Water used should be below boiling point at about 80°C. If you don’t have a temperature-controlled kettle, turn your kettle off before it reaches boiling point and allows it to sit for a minute before pouring.

 Alternatively, if your water has boiled then allow it to sit for about two minutes before pouring over your leaves, It also helps to pour some cold water over the leaves first.
-With finer green teas, the water can be as low as 70°C. If the water is too hot, it will burn the leaves and produce a bitter tasting brew.
+With finer green teas, the water can be as low as 70°C. If the water is too hot, it will burn the leaves and produce a bitter-tasting brew.

 Generally, green tea should be infused for approximately 2–3 minutes.
-The finer leaf varieties infuse between 1–2 minutes and the larger leaf 2–3 minutes.
+The finer leaf varieties infuse between 1–2 minutes and the larger leaf for 2–3 minutes.
 All green loose leaf teas can be used more than once and some high grades can even withstand a number of infusions if used on the same day.

 Buy green tea online or in-store at The Tea Centre tea shops